GregS1t/astrotools/README.md

 ---
 ## pfits GUI
-### Purpose

-`pfits`  is a program for plotting a FITS file with very basic options for zooming anywhere in the main image.
+`pfits`  is the simplest GUI for plotting a FITS file with very basic options for zooming anywhere in the main image.

 ### How to use is

-You can play with sliders to adjust contrast.
+- Play with sliders vmin and vmax to adjust contrast.
+The contrast is updated on both main and zoomed image

+- On the main image
+	- Click anywhere to get a zoom in the zoom windows

+- On the zoom image
+	- Left-click to get the intensity profiles on both axes at the clicked point
-Right-click to center in the zoom window and use the mouse wheel to zoom in.
+	- Right-click to center clicked point in the zoom window
+	- Mouse wheel to zoom in/out.

 That's all there is to it!

 ### GUI